gravitational/teleport/rfd/0028-cluster-config-resources.md

     // if true, connections with expired client certificates will get disconnected bool DisconnectExpiredCert;

-    // KeepAliveInterval is the interval the server sends keep-alive messages
+    // KeepAliveInterval is the interval the server sends keep-alive messsages
     // to the client at.
     int64 KeepAliveInterval;